nicumicle/simple-jwt-login/simple-jwt-login/README.md

   - return: array $payload
   - description: This hook is called on /autologin endpoint when the option `No Redirect` is selected.
 You can customize the message and add parameters.

+- simple_jwt_login_reset_password_custom_email_template
+  - type: filter
+  - parameters: string $template, array $request
+  - return: string $template
+  - description: This is executed when POST /user/reset_password is called.
+It will replace the email template that has been added in Reset Password settings

 == CORS ==
 The CORS standard it is needed because it allows servers to specify who can access its assets and how the assets can be accessed.
 Cross-origin requests are made using the standard HTTP request methods like GET, POST, PUT, DELETE, etc.